Understanding Cyberattacks: Examples and Protection Strategies for Businesses

 Below are some actions you can take to protect yourself from cyberattacks:

-• Protect yourself with an antivirus, a firewall, a bot manager, or even a Security Event Information Management (SIEM) system adapted to the vulnerabilities identified by the audit.
+• Protect yourself with antivirus software, a firewall, a bot manager, or even a Security Event Information Management (SIEM)

-• Have a crisis management plan in case of a security breach.
+• Implement a crisis management plan in case of a security breach.

-• Leave it to the IT department to secure equipment and backups of sensitive data in a locked room with limited access.
+• Secure digital equipment and store physical backups of sensitive data in a locked room with limited access

 FAQ : Cyber attacks

 A cyberattack is when harmful action is carried out against a computer system.
 It can target individuals as well as public or private sector organisations.
-The hacker can be an individual or an organisation.
+Threat actors can be individuals or groups, including nation states.

 What is cybersecurity?